dihu-stuttgart/performance/README.md

 Each scenario should have its own folder.
 Generated output files should be named `<name>.csv`.
 To run a scenario, simply start the 'run.sh' file in the folder.
 To plot the results, eventually adjust plot title and `filename` variable in `plot.py`.
 Then run `./plot.py` or `./plot.py n` for only console output of the data.

+To abort a running script, press CTRL+Z, then execute `kill %%`.